 Morocco advanced in its fight against corruption, through the operationalisation of the 2017 Anti-corruption Strategy and the adoption of law 31.13 on access to information.
 Judicial reform also continued, including with the strengthening of access to legal aid and reform of the judicial academy and the juvenile justice system.
-Regarding the protection of the rights of persons belonging to minorities.
-However, the members of the Roma community continue to be particularly vulnerable, the adoption of organic law 26.12 establishing Amazigh (Berber) as an official language and the associated law on the establishment of the Council of Moroccan Languages and Cultures, were an important step forward.
-Efforts to promote gender equality and fight discrimination progressed, specifically with the implementation of law 103.13 on combating violence against women and girls, which entered into force in September 2018.
-A National Commission was set up in September 2019, and the Prosecutor's Office has emerged as a key actor, through the publication of circulars on domestic violence and on the application of precautionary measures provided for by law.
+Regarding the protection of the rights of persons belonging to minorities, the adoption of organic law 26.12 establishing Amazigh (Berber) as an official language and the associated law on the establishment of the Council of Moroccan Languages and Cultures, were an important step forward.
+Efforts in the promotion of gender equality and the fight against discrimination progressed, specifically with the implementation of law 103.13 on combating violence against women and girls, which entered into force in September 2018.
+A National Commission was established in September 2019, and the Prosecutor's Office has emerged as a key actor, through the publication of circulars on domestic violence and on the application of precautionary measures provided for by law.
 A second phase of the Government Plan for Equality began in 2019, the implementation of which remains challenging, due to the still existing discrimination, for instance in the Family Code (Moudawana), adopted in 2004, in issues such as inheritance rights, marriage and divorce.
 Regarding the capital punishment, Morocco has been observing an undeclared moratorium since 1993.
 Complete data are not available, but at least six death sentences were issued during 2019, though none of them were carried out.